datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 # Step 1 Housekeep your Code!

-In programming, the good programmer is not the one who can just code, but the one who can best improvise and reuse previous code.
+In programming, the good programmer is not just the one who can code, but also the one who can best improvise and reuse previous code.

 ## Task 1.1 Refactor the Code Controlling the Light